Alpacas and llamas are both members of the camel family, and it can be difficult for people who aren’t familiar with them to tell them apart.

 Both llamas and alpacas are members of the camel family and have been domesticated by people for thousands of years.

-It is precisely that domestication that has led to the key differences between the two species because llamas were bred and kept as pack animals, and alpacas were bred and raised for fiber.
+It is precisely that domestication that has led to the key differences between the two species because llamas were bred to be a domesticated animal so they could be used as pack animals, and alpacas were bred and raised for fiber.